(All of these courses are offered FREE of charge for Stratford and Trumbull residents and $25 for up to five students from other towns.)

 This program prepares students to pass the 4-part exam to earn a State of Connecticut diploma.
 Students receive necessary instruction in each subject area and can take practice GED tests with their instructors.

-Date of Birth (from Driver License, State of CT Identification Card, Passport or Official Birth Certificate) and proof of Stratford Residency must be provided upon registration.
+Date of Birth (from Driver License, State of CT Identification Card, Passport or Official Birth Certificate) and proof of Stratford or Trumbull Residency must be provided upon registration.
 17 and 18 year old applicants must have officially withdrawn from day school.
 Childcare is not available.

 The GED test is a four-part examination including the following sections: